StarterSquad/startersquad.com/_posts/2013-06-30-the-great-rewrite.md

 TDD is that it keeps the option of fixing the code by refactoring open a lot longer.

 The other thing that really helps is modularity.
 It pays off to cut the code into modules and keep as many stateless as you can and keep only one or a few stateful modules.
-If the API's between modules are clean, you can do modular replacements, and if the stateful modules are few and simple, it cuts down the migration problems when you have to change them.
+If the APIs between modules are clean, you can do modular replacements, and if the stateful modules are few and simple, it cuts down the migration problems when you have to change them.
 Be mindful that the effect of modularity is not to make a rewrite easier, but to allow less drastic continuous changes to prevent it.